-An ArcGIS Server web service represents a GIS resource—such as a map, locator, or image—that is located on an ArcGIS Server site and is made available to client applications.
+An ArcGIS Server web service represents a GIS resource—such as a map or image—that is located on an ArcGIS Server site and is made available to client apps such as Map Viewer.

 Feature service (map service with feature access enabled)